-Maps Metadata can be explored by clicking the Metadata Detail button from the Map Information page.
+Maps Metadata can be Edited by clicking the Edit Metadata link from the Map Detail page.

 In the first step the system asks you to insert the following metadata (required fields are highlighted with red outlines):

 The Thumbnail of the map (click Edit to change it);